fieldtrip/website/tutorial/cluster_permutation_timelock.md

     % Then, find which clusters are significant, outputting their indices as held in stat.posclusters
-    % In case you have downloaded and loaded the data, ensure stat.cfg.alpha exist if ~isfield(stat.cfg,'alpha'); stat.cfg.alpha = 0.025; end; % stat.cfg.alpha was moved as the downloaded data was processed by an additional fieldtrip function to anonymize the data.
+    % In case you have downloaded and loaded the data, ensure stat.cfg.alpha exist if ~isfield(stat.cfg,'alpha'); stat.cfg.alpha = 0.025; end; % stat.cfg.alpha was moved as the downloaded data was processed by an additional FieldTrip function to anonymize the data.

     pos_signif_clust = find(pos_cluster_pvals < stat.cfg.alpha);
     % (stat.cfg.alpha is the alpha level we specified earlier for cluster comparisons; In this case, 0.025)